intuited/vim-noderepl/deps/noderepl/client/README.rst

 Library and command line client to facilitate communication with a `node`_ `replique`_ server.

+``poste_replique`` can be used to do evaluation and completion of javascript code on a persistent node REPL.

 The replique server is distributed (along with ``poste_replique``) as part of the vim `noderepl`_ addon.